getodk/docs/collect-forms.rst

 If you are connected to :ref:`an ODK Aggregate server <connecting-to-aggregate>` or :ref:`Google Drive Account <connecting-to-google>`, use :guilabel:`Send Finalized Forms` to upload :formstate:`Finalized` form instances.

-For local form management, use `ODK Briefcase <https://opendatakit.org/use/briefcase/>`_ to pull :formstate:`Finalized` form instances to your local computer.
+For local form management, use :doc:`ODK Briefcase <briefcase-forms>` to pull :formstate:`Finalized` form instances to your local computer.

 :formstate:`Sent` forms are no longer editable, but they remain viewable until they are deleted.